archivesw/collectionbuilder-demo/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

+## 1st Psychiana Collection
+This is the first part of Psychiana Collection.
+{% include feature/item-figure.html objectid="psychiana026" width="50" %}

+## 2nd Psychiana Collection
+This is the second part of Psychian Collection

+{% include feature/card.html header="This is a Psychiana Collection Card" text="The card features an image from the Psychiana Collection as a cap" objectid="demo004" width="25" centered=true %}

 ## About the Collection

 This site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: